robertchase/spindrift/doc/MICRO.md

 * int - ensure value is composed of only numeric characters, return int
 * bool - transform `true` (any case) or `1` to True, and `false` (any case) or `0` to False

-Otherwise, `path` is a dot-delimited path to a custom function, which will be dynamically loaded.
+Otherwise, `type` is a dot-delimited path to a custom function, which will be dynamically loaded.

 Each `ARG` directive is paired to the regex groups in sequence.
 There cannot